 In 1572 John Lyon was granted a Royal Charter by Elizabeth I to found a free grammar school for ‘children and youth’.
 By the 19th Century, helped by John Lyon’s generous endowments, “the Free Grammar School” had become Harrow School, one of the most famous and prestigious public schools in the UK.
 As Harrow School had grown it had taken in more and more boys from outside the parish, so in 1876 a Lower School of John Lyon opened as a new day school for local boys.
 It was later renamed as The John Lyon School.

-The 1876 Fund
+Support the 1876 Fund

 The STEAM Leeds Mechanics Kit allows pupils to work in groups to design and build solutions to real life problems.
 Skills gained include taking thoughtful risks, engaging in experiential learning, persisting in problem solving and embracing collaboration.

-Supporting John Lyon with a gift in your Will is a highly personal way of giving that has a lasting impact on future generations.
+Whether you offer the gift of education to support a young boy through a bursary or provide a meaningful boost to new facilities and resources, supporting John Lyon with a gift in your Will is a highly personal way of giving that has a lasting impact on future generations.

 If you would like to consider leaving a legacy, we would welcome the opportunity to discuss the details with you.